What your child will need at Camp each day

 Bathing Suit – Your child may wear his/her bathing suit underneath their clothes or change in our locker room.

 Hat – Hats are recommended for those campers prone to sunburn.

 Water Bottle – While we do provide large water stations for campers throughout the campgrounds, we require that all campers bring their own labeled water bottle.

 Items Not Permitted At Camp

-Do not allow your child to bring IPods, Gameboys, radios, personal DVD or CD players, cell phones, valuable toys, roller blades, Heelies, knives, lighters or weapons.
-These items will be confiscated by staff.
+Do not allow your child to bring cell phones, iPods, handheld games, radios, tablets, valuable toys, roller blades, Heelies, knives, lighters, role-playing card games (Pokemon, etc) or weapons.
+These items, and any others that are deemed inappropriate, will be confiscated by Camp High-Tor staff.
 The YMCA is not responsible for lost or stolen items at camp.
 Campers are responsible for everything they bring with them to camp.

 We want camp to be an enjoyable experience for all who participate.
 In order to ensure a positive environment, we have established a set of rules and guidelines that campers are expected to follow.
 Continuous aggressive and uncooperative behavior is subject to dismissal from camp temporarily or permanently.
 Camp staff will adhere to the following disciplinary guidelines and procedures:

 Step 1: Counselor will speak with the child and try to redirect the behavior